 If you are (i) an existing client (ii) interacting with our marketing communications (iii) engaging with us through business development and potential future work (iv) have given express consent to us to use personal information for marketing purposes, Future Thinking may at times use your personal information to provide you with marketing communications related to products, services and information relating to conferences and events.

-Sending your personal information outside of Future Thinking Group
+Sending your personal information outside of Future Thinking UK

 We may share information with our third-party service providers for services such as data analysis, website hosting, infrastructure provision, IT services, e-mail delivery services, auditing services, business development and lead generation, marketing services or to comply with legal or regulatory requirements.